Which city is cheaper, Venice or Istanbul?

 If you're trying to decide where to visit between Istanbul or Venice, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

-Istanbul is a beautiful, historic, and diverse city.
+Istanbul is a high-energy, historic, and diverse city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 With stunning beauty, it attracts visitors from all around.
 It's also popular because of the museums, nightlife, and food.

 Venice is a magical, historic, and beautiful city.
 You'll find world class beauty here as well.
 It also has that perfectly quaint feel that is like no other place.
 It's also known for food, shopping, and museums.